 - Our Shark Lesson Plans introduce one of the most fascinating denizens of the deep.

-- A site full of sea shanties adds a dimension to ocean themes in music or social studies class.
+- Sea shanties add a dimension to ocean themes in music or social studies class.

 On the first day of your theme, get acquainted with some active games: